compsy/github-class/content.md

   ![Git flow][git-flow-image]
 ]

-- Selecting files / changes that you would like to store in git.
+- Selecting files / changes that you would like to store in git
-- You will have to do this every time you want to store changes or files.
+- You will have to do this every time you want to store changes or files

+???
+Git follows multiple steps in order to sync your code to a remote repository.
+It starts with actually selecting which files you'd like to synchronize.

 ---